 Vitamin C (Ascorbic Acid) is an essential nutrient that is found naturally in all fruits and vegetables, although some have much higher concentrations.
 Vitamin C is water-soluble and as one of the least stable of the vitamins, cooking can destroy much of its nutritional value.
 The body does not manufacture vitamin C on its own, nor does it store it.
 It is water-soluble and any excess is passed in the urine.
 It is therefore important to include plenty of vitamin C-containing foods in your daily diet.

 “Vitamin C is an antioxidant that helps repair tissue, gums, and adrenal glands.
-It aids in the production of interferon and anti-stress hormones, protects against the harmful effects of pollution, enhances immune system function, and improves the body’s assimilation of iron.” ~Rawsome!
-Maximizing Health, Energy, and Culinary Delight With the Raw Foods Diet
+It aids in the production of interferon and anti-stress hormones, protects against the harmful effects of pollution, enhances immune system function, and improves the body’s assimilation of iron.” ~Rawsome!: Maximizing Health, Energy, and Culinary Delight With the Raw Foods Diet by Brigitte Mars

 Vitamin C is required for the growth and repair of tissues in all parts of your body.
 It is necessary to form collagen, an important protein used to make skin, scar tissue, tendons, ligaments, and blood vessels.
 Vitamin C is essential for the healing of wounds, and for the repair and maintenance of cartilage, bones, and teeth.